ShashankSharma34892/Sign-Language-Interpreter/README.md

 Its not good.

-There's a pdf you can read it teehee 🤭
+im lazy i added the pdf🤭 you can read it teehee 🤭